It’s time! You have read a bunch, you’ve ordered your hive and maybe you’ve pre-ordered your bees.

 Fit the hookless side of your foundation into this groove.
 The hooked side should be flush with the top bar, with the hooks laying against it.
 Put the wedge back in place so it lays over the hooks, and nail it into place with two short nails.

-There are indeed various options for foundation and he's a neat video that describes some common options.
+There are indeed various options for foundation and here’s a neat video that describes some common options.

-This is a time when it’s handy to buy all our frames pre-built and leave it to someone else to make sure it fits!
+This is a time when it’s handy to buy frames pre-built and leave it to someone else to make sure it fits!
 But that is your choice.

 - The solid bottom board is very simple.
 If the board comes in several pieces, glue them together end to end.
 Next, attach the cleats.
 These are, basically, the front and back rails, one thick and one thin.
 The thick one slots onto one of the open edges of the board. and the thin one under the board, flush with the remaining open edge.
 It functions as a foot, keeping the top of one side of the bottom board open for the bees to use as an entrance.

 - The screened style is very much the same, but with a screen instead of a solid board.
-It’s very popular for assessing varroa mites and we will be covering this in Part 3 : A Healthy Beehive.
+It’s very popular for assessing varroa mites.
 Assembly should be the same, except instead of a board, you’ll put together a thin, open frame and staple a metal screen across it.

-This is the flat cover that fits over the top box.
+The inner cover fits over the top box.
 It should be made of four grooved sides and a sheet of wood or masonite with an oval cut into its middle.
 There is typically a hole in the center over which a feeder can be placed.

 Glue three of the sides together, and slide the flat sheet into their grooves.
 The final side is probably in two pieces that don’t quite add up to the length they need to fill.
 This is how it’s supposed to be.
 Attach them so they’re flush with the other sides and a little space is left in the middle – this will be the upper entrance to the hive.

-Your outer cover may be all wood or it may be metal.
+Your top cover (sometimes called an outer cover) may be all wood or it may be metal.
 If it’s wood, it goes together a lot like the bottom board.
 Glue the sections together, then fit, glue, and nail the side rails on.

 Metal covers are especially popular is cold climates, where the bees need to be protected from the winter elements.
 You should have four sides to a frame that can be glued and nailed together.
 On top of this goes a thin piece of wood, followed by a sheet of metal.
 Turn the edges of the metal down and nail them into the frame.